 The success of any technological infrastructure is determined by its impact on science, industry, and society.
-Performance indicators such as theoretical flop performance, synthetic benchmarks or scaling behaviour of individual jobs to an entire HPC system may help to guide developments but do not reflect the impact of these investments.
-The impact is measured by the outputs and results of innovative, efficient applications that fully exploit available HPC technology for real use cases.
+Performance indicators such as theoretical flop performance, synthetic benchmarks (like HPL) or scaling behaviour of individual jobs to an entire HPC system may help to guide developments but do not reflect the impact of these investments.
+The current hardware trends show that HPL is now an outdated benchmark for procurement, instead EuroHPC should prefer figures of merit related to actual use, with which the impact is measured by the outputs and results of innovative, efficient applications that fully exploit available HPC technology for real use cases.
 To date, Europe has an enviable record in application development and is world-leading in many academic and industrial domains.
-To maintain these leading positions constant efforts are needed as applications need to adapt to new hardware technologies, incorporate new algorithm, adaptable codes and scientific methods, and improve their efficiency and scaling on existing and future systems.
-In addition, scientific workflows often require combining different applications and associated data flows which is a great challenge for the implementation of effective resource allocation mechanisms on supercomputers and the optimal use of available resources.
+To maintain these leading positions constant efforts are needed as applications need to adapt to new hardware technologies, incorporate new algorithms and methods, adaptable codes, and scientific methods, and improve their efficiency and scaling on existing and future systems.
+These activities require a long-term planning to avoid funding gaps and to retain qualified personnel.